 The unemployment rate is 3 times lower for those with a bachelor’s degree than for those without (Source: BLS)

-Of the 120 credits for the Bachelor of Science in History, a total of 30 must be earned at the upper level (21 credits in the arts and sciences and 9 in electives).
+120 credits are required for the Bachelor of Science in History.
 As part of these credits, for the core component of this degree, a minimum of 33 credits must be earned in the field of history, of which 18 must be at the upper level.
 A minimum GPA of 2.0 is required in the core component.

 An introductory course on the early history of the United States, from pre-European-contact Native American societies to the end of the Reconstruction era after the Civil War.
 The course examines the major political, social, and economic trends in the American colonies and new nations from the 15th through the mid-19th centuries.
 Students examine history through multiple perspectives and focus on diversity and cross-cultural encounters that contributed to the creation of the United States.